Energy Innovation Center

 - November 2014

-PROJECT CHALLENGES / OUTCOMe
+PROJECT CHALLENGES and OUTCOME

 The decision to adaptively reuse and renovate the historic Connelley Pittsburgh’s Hill District, saving a part of our city’s heritage, would become no easy vision.
 Its Trade School in historic status, the obsolete mechanical systems, and a building that was practically inaccessible according to today’s ADA standards would be a few of the hurdles.
 However, the greatest challenge lay in the simultaneous goals of LEED Platinum certification and historic tax credits.
 A year long process of negotiations, and design reviews with the Pennsylvania State Historic Preservation Office and the National Park Service (NPS) ensued.
 Time and again innovative green design had to be balanced against the directive to preserve character defining features of a school building listed on the National Register of Historic Places while meeting the competing goals of the client.